tudorflanja/dog-breed-viewer/README.md

-# 🐶 DogBreedViewer
+# 🐶 DogBreedViewer – Android App for Exploring Dog Breeds

-DogBreedViewer is a sleek Android application built with Kotlin that allows users to browse different dog breeds and view representative images.
-The app uses a clean MVVM architecture and integrates with a public dog breed API to display dynamic content.
+**DogBreedViewer** is a responsive and intuitive Android application developed in Kotlin that allows users to browse various dog breeds and view representative images.
+Built with clean architecture principles, the app leverages modern Android components and integrates seamlessly with a public API for real-time content.

 ## 🚀 Features

-- Browse a list of dog breeds fetched from a public API
+- 📋 Browse a dynamic list of dog breeds fetched via API
-- Tap on a breed to view an image of that breed
+- 📸 View a representative image for each selected breed
-- Simple and responsive user interface
-- Clean navigation between screens
+- ⚡ Smooth and intuitive navigation between screens
-- Built using modern Android development practices
+- 🧼 Clean, minimal, and responsive UI
+- 🔄 Asynchronous operations for fast loading

+---

-## 🛠️ Technologies Used
+## 🧰 Technologies Used

-- **Kotlin** – Modern Android development language
+- **Kotlin** – Primary language for Android development
-- **MVVM Architecture** – Separation of concerns for scalable code
+- **MVVM Architecture** – Clear separation of UI and business logic
-- **Retrofit** – For network/API calls
+- **Retrofit** – For robust and scalable API interactions
-- **ViewModel + LiveData** – For reactive UI updates
+- **ViewModel + LiveData** – To observe and update UI reactively
-- **Coroutines** – For asynchronous operations
+- **Coroutines** – For structured concurrency and async operations
-- **Intents** – For screen navigation
+- **Intents** – For activity navigation

+---

 ## 📦 Project Structure

-- `MainActivity.kt` – Displays the list of breeds
+- `MainActivity.kt` – Displays the list of dog breeds
+- `BreedImageActivity.kt` – Shows the image of the selected breed
-- `DogViewModel.kt` – Handles data logic and exposes LiveData
+- `DogViewModel.kt` – Exposes observable data to the UI
-- `DogApiService.kt` – Retrofit API client
+- `DogApiService.kt` – Defines Retrofit API interface
-- `BreedImageActivity.kt` – Displays image of the selected breed
-- `DogResponse.kt` – Data class for API response
+- `DogResponse.kt` – Data model for parsing API responses

+---

-## 📡 API Reference
+## 📡 API Integration

-This project uses the [Dog CEO's Dog API](https://dog.ceo/dog-api/) to fetch breed data and images.
+This app uses the public [Dog CEO's Dog API](https://dog.ceo/dog-api/) to retrieve:
+- The full list of dog breeds
+- A random image associated with each breed

+---

+## 📝 Conclusion

+**DogBreedViewer** is a simple yet powerful example of modern Android development using best practices such as MVVM, coroutines, and clean architecture.
+It serves as a great starting point for projects involving dynamic data loading, RESTful API integration, and responsive UI design on mobile platforms.